staypress/staypressgravityformsaddon/README.md

 It enables complex enquiry forms to be created using the Gravity Forms interface and bookings for properties made in the StayPress system, for those enquiries, directly from within the Gravity Forms interface.

-## Installing

-The enquiry plugin requires both Gravity Forms and the StayPress plugins to be installed and Activated.
-Once they are activted, simply activating the enquiry plugin will add in the relevant integration.

 ## Gravity Forms Integration

 Once installed and activated you will see the new StayPress fields in the Gravity Forms interface.
 The fields are all set to be hidden, so they won't show on your actual form, but they will be included in any enquiry emails you receive and can be used in the emails sent to the enquirer by Gravity Forms.